isamubas/property-valuation-kampala/README.md

 ## License
 MIT License - See LICENSE file for details

-Made with ❤️ for academic and research purposes.
+Made  for academic and research purposes.